-The picturesque South West England with its charming villages, serene rural landscapes, and old pubs serving delightful local food, is an ideal culinary getaway, whether you’re into traditional farms, alluring food markets, gastronomic festivals, or award-winning restaurants.
+The picturesque South West England, with its charming villages, serene rural landscapes, and old pubs serving delightful local food, is an ideal culinary getaway, whether you’re into traditional farms, alluring food markets, gastronomic festivals, or award-winning restaurants.

-Take some time and explore the village of Cheddar, which gave birth to the most popular type of cheese in the UK and pay a visit to the famous Cheddar Gorge Cheese Company to see the only cheesemakers left in town practicing their skills.
+Take some time to explore the village of Cheddar, which gave birth to the most popular type of cheese in the UK, and pay a visit to the famous Cheddar Gorge Cheese Company to see the only cheesemakers left in town practicing their skills.

 The Netherlands’ Cheese Markets

-The charming medieval cheese markets in the Netherlands are a feast for any cheese passionate out there.
-Whether you choose to visit the iconic Gouda Cheese Market in western Netherlands (South Holland) or those located in the northern part of the country – including the traditional Edam Cheese Market, the famous Alkmaar, or the one held in the appealing city of Hoorn – you’ll certainly have an excellent experience filled with plenty of culture, entertaining, and, of course, cheese.
+The charming medieval cheese markets in The Netherlands are a feast for any cheese passionate out there.
+Whether you choose to visit the iconic Gouda Cheese Market in western Netherlands (South Holland) or those located in the northern part of the country – including the traditional Edam Cheese Market, the famous Alkmaar, or the one held in the appealing city of Hoorn – you’ll certainly have an excellent experience, filled with plenty of culture, entertaining, and, of course, cheese.

-Undeniably the most famous Dutch cheese, Gouda can be savored in its entire splendor at the Gouda Kaasmarkt throughout the summer months, when farmers, Dutch Cheese Girls and Boys, as well as huge wheels of Gouda, bring to life the fairytale-like city, offering visitors a genuine spectacle.
+Undeniably the most famous Dutch cheese, Gouda can be savored in its entire splendor at the Gouda Kaasmarkt throughout the summer months, when farmers, Dutch Cheese Girls and Boys, as well as huge wheels of Gouda bring to life the fairytale-like city, offering visitors a genuine spectacle.

 The 400-year old Alkmaar Cheese Market held each year between April and September on the Waagplein square is an equally delightful affair.
-Here, you can combine a visit to the market with a pleasant sightseeing tour and even a stopover at the Dutch Cheese Museum, in the heart of the city.
+Here you can combine a visit to the market with a pleasant sightseeing tour and even a stopover at the Dutch Cheese Museum, in the heart of the city.

-If you want to add a bit of history to your cheese escapade, go to explore the wonderful Edam Cheese Market, where the magic product is still brought here by boat or horse-drawn cart.
+If you want to add a bit of history to your cheese escapade, go explore the wonderful Edam Cheese Market, where the magic product is still brought here by boat or horse-drawn cart.
 The city lies only a few km away from Amsterdam, which makes it a convenient day trip from the capital.

-Idiazábal, Spanish Basque Country
+Idiazabal, Spanish Basque Country

 Beautiful, unique, and blessed with stunning natural landscapes and an exquisite cultural heritage which sets it apart from the rest of Spain, the Basque Country is a wonderful setting to explore your passion for cheese.
-The region is widely known for its intense Idiazábal cheese made with sheep milk from Latxa and Carranzana breeds found in the area.
+The region is widely known for its intense Idiazabal cheese made with sheep milk from Latxa and Carranzana breeds found in the area.

-You can visit the Idiazabal Cheese Interpretation Centre, situated in the village with the same name in the Goierri Valley; tour the Quesería Aranburu – a traditional cheese factory in the heart of Idiazabal, and, of course, scour the various authentic family-run farms scattered throughout the enchanting Basque countryside.
+You can visit the Idiazabal Cheese Interpretation Centre, situated in the village with the same name, in the Goierri Valley; tour the Quesería Aranburu – a traditional cheese factory in the heart of Idiazabal; and, of course, scour the various authentic family-run farms scattered throughout the enchanting Basque countryside.

-In addition to the spectacular scenery and the excellent array of travel opportunities, the mighty French Alps grant the world with a wonderful variety of cheeses.
+In addition to the spectacular scenery and the excellent adventure opportunities, the mighty French Alps grant the world with a wonderful variety of cheeses.
 From the delicious washed-rind Reblochon to the sophisticated Beaufort, the renowned factories and artisan cheese producers scattered throughout the Savoie and Haute Savoie regions welcome guests with a multitude of cheese types, from soft to hard and from famed to peculiar – all of them produced according to ancient traditional techniques.

 France’s finest alpine cheeses include Reblochon, Beaufort, Abondance, Bleu de Sassenage, and Tomme de Savoie.

-Do not worry about where to find them, because once you arrive in the Alps, they’ll find you, whether in their natural form or as an ingredient in various local dishes, so prepare to be spoilt for choice.
+No need to worry about where to find them, because once you arrive in the Alps, they’ll find you, whether in their natural form or as an ingredient in various local dishes, so prepare to be spoilt for choice.